 Rule #4 – Be sure to keep all documentation for your tax professional.
 You will need to get receipts of all donations.
 Your 1099 will not show that your distribution was for a QCD.

 Ultimately the question is, why is this beneficial to me?
 This could be beneficial if you like to give to your church or your charity where in the past you have given cash.
 You’ve now surpassed the age of 70 ½, and you can give that money directly from your tax-deferred account.
 It satisfies requirements for your RMD per IRS guidelines, and that distribution won’t be counted as income for your taxes.
 Depending on your situation, lowering your taxable income may add even more benefits.
 By reducing your income, you may be able to lower the amount of your Social Security becoming taxable.
 It may also help you stay and lower your Medicare premiums.
 This is a strategy that could lend multiple benefits.
 It is crucial that you are working with a professional who clearly understands the complexity of the QCD.

 These are all things to consider in your overall distribution plan that you need to be discussing with your advisor and tax professional, to see if they would benefit you.

 Our financial planners and CPAs work together to develop an RMD strategy specifically tailored to your plan.
 Our goal is to give you clarity, confidence, and control over your financial life in retirement.
 So, let’s chat!
-Give us a call at 913-393-1000 or fill out the form below to start your journey to and through retirement.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below to start your journey to and through retirement.